Introduction

 - Drainage Solutions:

-In conclusion, sloping the ground away from the gravel area is a vital technique for enhancing stability on a slope.
+In conclusion, sloping the ground away from the gravel area is a crucial technique for enhancing stability on a slope.
 By ensuring proper water management and soil stability, you can significantly reduce the risk of gravel movement and maintain a durable, attractive landscape.
 This approach not only addresses immediate stability issues but also contributes to the long-term resilience of your gravel-covered slope.

 - Ground Covers: